jvue96/jquery-salary-calculator/README.md

 To do list
-// add functionality to delete button
 // Calculate monthly costs and append to DOM
 // if totaly monthly costs > $20,000 = red background color to total monthly costs, append to the dom
+// fix delete button functionality

 function appendTotalSalariesHeader () {